-I think this beautiful bunny-hopping theme is a perfect setting for a first birthday party, a christening and as I found out; it worked wonderful as a baby shower.
+I think this beautiful bunny-hopping theme is a perfect setting for a first birthday party, a christening and as I found out; it worked wonderful as a baby shower too.

 The baby shower was set in a large conservatory at The Diplomat Hotel – a stunning room with modern white gloss tiles and large windows overlooking the historic hotel gardens.

-The beautiful room had neutral decor and plenty of light which is what I always look for when choosing a venue as I don’t want the room to clash with the theme.
+The room had some beautifully exposed brickwork which gave some character.
+It had neutral decor and plenty of light which is what I always look for when choosing a venue as I don’t want the room decor to clash with a busy wallpaper or carpet.
 I used a pale blue and white colour palette to create a modern sophisticated look for a baby boy shower.
 I wanted to bring a little outdoors indoors so I added splashes of green and brown to give a rustic effect.
-I finished the room with decorative log slices, pine cones, artificial flowers, dried nut shells and bark, artificial grass and some leafy green foliage.
+I finished the room with decorative log slices, pine cones, artificial flowers, dried nut shells and bark and some leafy green foliage.

 I created a miniature version of Mr McGregor’s garden by placing a wooden wheelbarrow, watering can, blue polka dot plant pot, garden forks, log slice, fresh carrot and other decorative foliage among a tall standing white wishing tree.